GivePenny/GherkinSpec/docs/Roadmap.md

 The project's next steps are:

-## Target 1.0 release
+## Target 1.0 release (remaining tasks)

-* Further documentation (including contribution guidelines)
+* Full example extended to include logging.

-* Full example extended to include configuration and logging.
+## Target 1.1 release

-* All TODO comments in the code to be resolved
+* Clearer/simpler tests for eventually-consistent services, e.g. issue [#2](https://github.com/GivePenny/GherkinSpec/issues/2)

 ## Future

-* Issues and features from [the GitHub list](https://github.com/GivePenny/GherkinSpec/issues) will be chosen for the next release.
+* Issues and features from [the GitHub list](https://github.com/GivePenny/GherkinSpec/issues) will be chosen for the next release as and when they are raised